alexwlchan/alexwlchan.net/src/_posts/2025/2025-03-28-building-to-last.md

 ---
 layout: post
 date: 2025-03-28 08:43:57 +0000
-title: "Monki Gras 2025: What I've Learned by Building to Last"
+title: "What I've Learned by Building to Last"
 summary: There are patterns in what lasts; people skills matter more than technical skills; long-lasting systems cannot grow forever.
 tags:
   - talks